 - 94 countries, 3,000+ servers

 NordVPN is a power-user’s dream.
-Aside from their massive, 5,200+ strong server network, NordVPN offers advanced features that make it fantastic for beating oppressive regimes’ restrictions on internet.
+Aside from their massive network (5,500 servers strong across 58 countries), NordVPN offers advanced features that make it fantastic for beating oppressive regimes’ restrictions on internet.
 Among these features are their specialty servers, with functionalities like double VPN and server obfuscation–which provide twice the encryption and hide your use of a VPN, respectively.

 256-bit AES encryption is nearly unbreakable and their 5 protocols give you options for balancing speed and security, or trading one for the other.
 NordVPN also keeps your identity safe and secure from reprisal with one of the most complete zero-logging policies in the industry.
 A graphical map interface makes it easy to choose servers, and security toggles can block out ads and malware.